Local man rises from addition to minister, produces Christian book along the way - Port Arthur News

 He was working and teaching, and in 2017 married his wife Precious and switched to her church, Ruach Ministries in Port Arthur.

-The church also features Ruach School of Theology, from which Martin later enrolled and recently graduated from with his bachelor’s degree in theology.
+The church also features Ruach School of Theology, from which Martin later enrolled and recently graduated with his bachelor’s degree in theology.
 His next goal is obtaining his master’s degree.

 “It’s like God took my life to a different level.
-I have three kids know and am learning how to be a husband,” he said.
+I have three kids now and am learning how to be a husband,” he said.

 Constants in his life

-His mom, Vanessa Martin, supported him both physically and spiritually.
+His mom, Vanessa Martin, supported him physically and spiritually.

 He credits her for her prayers and not giving up on him, even when he was at a bad point in his life.
 She never admonished him.